tldr-pages/tldr/pages/linux/engrampa.md

 # engrampa

-> Package files into zip/tar file.
+> Package files into zip/tar file in MATE desktop environment.
 > See also: `zip`, `tar`.
 > More information: <https://github.com/mate-desktop/engrampa>.